 - Possession of body piercing armor (Felony) – Up to 7 years in prison and up to $15,000 in fines.

-- Removing identification numbers from firearm (Felony ) – Up to 10 years in prison and up to $25,000 in fines.
+- Removing identification numbers from a firearm (Felony) – Up to 10 years in prison and up to $25,000 in fines.

-Many other penalties apply for many other gun charges.
-Whatever weapons charge you or your loved one is facing, it’s best to have a knowledgeable attorney protecting your rights.
+Whatever weapons charge you or your loved one is facing, it’s best to have knowledgeable weapons charges lawyers protecting your rights.

 “How Can a Scranton Weapons Charges Attorney Help Me With My Case?”

-The consequences of a gun charge are simply too serious to handle on your own.
-You need a knowledgeable weapons charge lawyer on your side.
+The consequences of a gun charge are simply too serious to handle on your own, so you need knowledgeable weapons charges lawyers on your side.
 For a no-obligation consultation, call (570) 348-0776.